morgan-ashley/bootstrap-copycat/README.md

 ##30 days, 30 mock websites.
 Day Two.
 This is a static page of Bootstap (non-responsive).

-**Something new I learned: Floating an unorderd list to the right will reverse its contents.**
+*Something new I learned: Floating an unorderd list to the right will reverse the contents of the list.*

-*Will be making the page responsive in the near future.*
+Will be making the page responsive in the near future.

 [View on CodePen](http://codepen.io/morgan-ashley/pen/NAjEqp)